Spring Records

-Spring ended its association with Polydor, by then known as PolyGram, in 1983, but continued as an independent label for some years, mainly releasing disco tracks.
+Spring ended its association with Polydor, which was eventually absorbed by PolyGram, in 1983, but continued as an independent label for some years, mainly releasing disco tracks.
 The major selling acts of the 1970s by then had left the label.
-The company was formally wound up in 1993.
+The company was formally shut down in 1993.

 Jules Rifkind is the father of Steve Rifkind, founder of Loud Records.
 Roy Rifkind is the father of Randy and Jaimison Roberts.
-Randy was the drummer and a founding member of the Buchanan Brothers, who briefly toured with The Beach Boys.
+Randy was the drummer and a founding member of the Buchanan Brothers, which briefly toured with the Beach Boys.
 Roberts went on to be a prominent music attorney.